franko-org/uc_bitcoin/README.md

 Features
 --------

-* Generates a new bitcoin address for every order
+* Generates a new Franko address for every order
 * Provides payment address to customer on site at checkout, plus in a subsequent email
 * Configurable timeout after which unpaid transactions will be canceled